SysCV/vis4d/README.md

 # CC-3DT++: The Velocity-Similarity Enhanced Tracker of CR3DT
-This packages contains the isolated CC-3DT++ tracker of [CR3DT](https://arxiv.org/abs/2403.15313) and is meant to be run in combination with the main CR3DT repository.
-In case you want to run it isolated please follow the instructions below.
+This packages contains the isolated CC-3DT++ tracker of [CR3DT](https://arxiv.org/abs/2403.15313) and is meant to be run in combination with the [CR3DT](https://github.com/ETH-PBL/CR3DT) detector.

 ## Installation